jmcnamara/XlsxWriter/dev/docs/source/working_with_tables.rst

 .. image:: _images/tables8.png

 The Excel 2007 style ``[#This Row]`` and Excel 2010 style ``@`` structural references are supported within the formula.
+However, other Excel 2010 additions to structural references aren't supported and formulas should conform to Excel 2007 style formulas.
+See the Microsoft documentation on `Using structured references with Excel tables <http://office.microsoft.com/en-us/excel-help/using-structured-references-with-excel-tables-HA010155686.aspx>`_ for details.

 As stated above the ``total_row`` table parameter turns on the "Total" row in the table but it doesn't populate it with any defaults.
 Total captions and